8 Things Google Doesn’t Like & How to Avoid Them as a Blogger

 1. Poor Quality Content

-The poor quality contents of a web page represent a decisive aspect in penalizing it.
-If initially, keywords were the most critical tool for correctly ranking websites, many things have changed since then.
+The low quality of a web page's content is a significant factor in penalizing it.
+If keywords were once the most crucial thing for correctly ranking websites, then a lot has changed.

 You may also like to read: